 Events

 Presented by the Brown Women's Network and the Women's Launch Pad.
-Co-sponsored by Friends of the Pembroke Center and the Sarah Doyle Center for Women and Gender
+Co-sponsored by Friends of the Pembroke Center, Sarah Doyle Center for Women and Gender, and the Brown Department of English

 Get on the invite list